cloudZeroToHero/DevOpsCamp/Vagrant/Doc/Add VMware provider.md

 ## Third step - install Vagrant VMware provider plugin

+It is as easy as typing following command:
 ```
 vagrant plugin install vagrant-vmware-desktop
 ```

+## Done

-And now it is possible to deploy a VM under VMware Player :smile:
+And now (vit valid vagrantfile file) it is possible to deploy a VM under VMware Player :smile:
 ```
 vagrant up --provider vmware_desktop
 ```